Numigi/odoo-account-addons/account_move_reversal_access/README.rst

 Account Move Reversal Access
 ============================

-This modules restricts access to the function of reversing Journal Entries
+This modules restricts access to the function of reversing Journal Entries based on the security groups of the user and the type of journal.

 - A new group is created Reverse Account Moves
 - In case of reversal Journal Entries or auto reverse Journal Entries: